nuzonnah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes results of the command ls -la into the file ls_cwd_content
+duplicates the last line of the file iacta